yifanzhang-pro/BlueMO/README.md

 # BlueMO
-BlueMO: A comprehensive collection of challenging mathematical olympiad problems and solutions from the renowned 'Little Blue Book' (小蓝书) series, tailored for Olympiad training and advanced mathematical exploration.
+BlueMO: A comprehensive collection of challenging mathematical olympiad problems and solutions from the renowned 'Little Blue Book' (小蓝书) series, tailored for evaluating the reasoning capabilities of language models.